nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 > **Role:** Highest elevation, most neighbors, backbone of the mesh

-**When to use:** Your repeater is on a hilltop, tower, or tall building with clear line-of-sight to many other nodes.
+**When to use:** Your repeater is on a tall hilltop, tower, or tall building with clear line-of-sight to many other nodes.
+It can see most of the mesh and is an important hop for many routes.
 You can see 10+ neighbors well and your repeater is a key link in the network backbone.

 ```
 set txdelay 2